superbrothers/kubernetes-docs/kubectl_alpha_debug.md

-      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server --warnings-as-errors             Treat warnings received from the server as errors and exit with a non-zero exit code
 ```

 ### SEE ALSO